 - Play solo or on teams: Virtual race missions can be played both solo and with teams.

-- Swag is included for finishers: Virtual race missions come with medals and/or other collectibles for those who complete the race.
+- Medals are included for finishers: Virtual race missions come with medals for those who complete the race.

 When are medals and t-shirts shipped out?

-When you complete an Outbreak virtual race, you will be sent a medal redemption code and instructions via email.
-Simply follow the instructions to redeem your code on our web store.
-Orders are typically shipped within 4 business days of redemption.
+When you complete an Outbreak virtual race, your medal will be shipped to the purchaser’s address.
+Orders are typically shipped within 4 business days of completion.